One of the best-known laws of the universe is the law of cause and effect. Simply stated it is this: every effect must have an adequate cause.

-How can one determine which of these views is correct?
+How can we determine which of these views is correct?

 If God gave the Bible, we would expect Him to tell us so.
 The fact is, the Bible claims to be the Word of God literally thousands of times (cf. Jer.
 1:9; Acts 1:16), and Christ Himself endorsed this very view of Scripture (see Mt.
 22: 31).

-If God is the source of the Bible, since He is perfect (Mt.
-5:48), and not the author of confusion (1 Cor.
+If the Bible came from God, since He is perfect (Mt.
+5:48) and not the author of confusion (1 Cor.
 14:33), we would expect it to be perfectly harmonious.

 Though composed over sixteen centuries, the Scriptures are perfectly harmonious.
 While some have charged the Bible with contradictions, such an allegation will not stand.

 Since God is holy (Isa.
 6: 3), we would expect a book that comes from Him to have an exalted moral tone.
 That is exactly what one finds.
 Its precepts — “love your neighbor as yourself” and “do unto others as you would have them do unto you” (see Mt.
 22:39; 7:12) — have amazed millions of people down through the ages.

 No human philosophy or book of purely human origin can boast of such high moral standards.